matloff/TidyverseSkeptic/README.md

 * The obsession among many Tidyers that one must avoid writing loops, the '$' operator, brackets and so on often results in obfuscated code.
 Once one goes beyond the simple **mutate/select/filter/summarize** level, Tidy programming can be of low readability.
+The much-vaunted "English-like" theme of Tidy becomes an obstacle rather than an aid.

 * Tidy advocates also concede that debugging Tidy code is difficult, especially in the case of pipes.
 Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a coding style that makes it difficult to track down their errors.

-* Note once again, that in discussing teaching, I am taking the target audience here to be **nonprogrammers** who wish to use R for data analysis.
-Eventually, they may wish to make use of FP, but at the crucial beginning stage, keep it simple, little or no fancy stuff.

 In summary, Tidy uses unnecessarily complicated machinery, an obvious drawback for teaching beginners, and yet only equips students to perform